 Let’s test what we have so far!

 routes/todos.js, we are going to update tasks.
-This one you can do it before looking at the example bellow, review findByIdAndUpdate and give it a try!
+This one you can do without looking at the example below, review findByIdAndUpdate and give it a try!

 Finally, the last one!
 Almost identical to